Online funeral streaming

-You may be able to reduce costs if you use free services such as Facebook Live or Zoom, but you will have to check with funeral homes if they will permit this.
-If you are worried about adding to the cost of a funeral in the future, you might consider planning ahead with funeral insurance which can help cover costs such as funeral streaming.
+If you're worried about adding to the cost of a funeral in the future, you might consider planning ahead with funeral insurance which can help cover costs such as funeral streaming.

 How to watch a funeral online

 Several funeral providers now allow you to watch the funeral live online from your laptop or computer and many funeral homes have their own streaming service.

-Often, an email will be sent to you containing a link to a page that streams the service.
+You'll normally receive a link to a page that streams the service.
 You can forward this to your family and friends so that they can view the service as well.
-The live stream is sometimes from one central camera; others may have more than one.
+The live stream is sometimes from 1 central camera, though others may have more than 1.
 Live streaming usually starts around 10 minutes before the funeral or memorial commences.

-Some will also provide a DVD and USB containing all the photos and video.
-With a USB, you can make copies for family and friends.
+Some will also provide a DVD and USB drive containing all the photos and video.
+With a USB drive, you can make copies for family and friends.

 Who offers live funeral streaming services?

-As it's a relatively new space there aren't many official streaming services.
-Three services that we found with a quick search were:
+As it's a relatively new space, there aren't many official streaming services.
+A few services that we found available are:

 - One Room Streaming.
 A video recording platform designed specifically for churches and funeral homes.

 - Tobin Brothers Funerals.
-A funeral home who also offers webcasting services to its customers.
+A funeral home that also offers webcasting services to its customers.

 - Tasteful Transitions.
 Videos and live streams funerals in Brisbane, the Gold Coast and the Sunshine Coast.
 It also photographs funerals and creates personalised funeral slideshows.